systems-development-group/OutpostAnywhere_UserDocs/README.md

 * User of PC targeted for installation of OA desktop app needs to have permissions to edit the RPS image set.

-* PC targeted for install of OA desktop app should be running a currently supported version of Windows 10 that is capable of communicating with Android devices over MTP.

 ---

 **Mobile Device Prerequisites:**